 Is there a delicious way to get several servings at once?

 So, we have to get creative…and smart!

-As a kid, I drank too many instant strawberry shakes for breakfast, made by mixing a store bought powder concoction with either milk or water.
+As a kid, I drank too many instant strawberries shake for breakfast, made by mixing a store-bought powder concoction with either milk or water.
 Bleh!
 Way too sweet and unnatural tasting.
 Plus, artificial ingredients.